 5. Salaries, Wages, and Fringe Benefits Charged to Federally Sponsored Agreements

-5.2 Policy: In accordance with OMB Circulars A-21 and A-110, all salaries, wages, and related fringe benefits charged to a federally sponsored* agreement must meet all four of the following criteria in order to be allowable as direct charges:
+5.3.1 In accordance with OMB Circulars A-21 and A-110, all salaries, wages, and related fringe benefits charged to a federally sponsored* agreement (including federal pass-through) must meet all four of the following criteria in order to be allowable as direct charges:

-5.4.1 Such compensation is normally charged indirectly to sponsored agreements through the institution's federally negotiated facilities and administrative (F&A) cost rate.
-However, in extraordinary circumstances, such compensation and associated fringe benefits may be charged directly to the sponsored agreement if the employee services are:
+5.4.1 Is normally charged indirectly to sponsored agreements through the institution's federally negotiated facilities and administrative (F&A) cost rate.
+However, under appropriate, circumstances, such compensation and associated fringe benefits may be charged directly to the sponsored agreement if:

 A-21: C.2 Factors affecting allowability of costs